Leveraging Your Brand to Secure Debt Financing

 Private equity firms have been valuing brands for many years in providing equity financing, especially for mergers and acquisitions.
 What is far less common is the leveraging of brands for debt financing.

-Many smaller entrepreneurial companies are still struggling to secure the financing they need to grow, five years after the financial markets crashed.
-According to Forbes, a report from TechAmerica Foundation points out why—and it’s not what you might expect.
-Our economy has been shifting to one in which intangible assets now represent a greater share of the overall value of job-creating companies.
-Lenders, the report points out, have simply not caught up to this yet.
+Many smaller entrepreneurial companies are still struggling to secure the financing they need to grow, six years after the financial markets crashed.
+One important reason, as Forbes has pointed out in the past, is that our economy has been shifting to one in which intangible assets now represent a greater share of the overall value of job-creating companies.
+Lenders have simply not caught up to this yet.

 Leveraging Your Brand as a Business Asset